ykulyk-clgx/incubator-projects/ansible-terraform-gcp-lab-main/README.md

 Nginx server checks and redirects traffic (as lb) to 2 internal Linux VMS, where a simple HTTP template and fortune script are located.

-As a rusгlt, we have a web page that shows VM name, OS name, internal IP address, and randomly chosen fortune on every new connection.
+Generaly, we should have a web page that shows VM name, OS name, internal IP address, and randomly chosen fortune on every new connection.

 <h3>How it works:</h3>